 Exclusive Licensees for Mainetti Hangers in the Middle East & Africa

-GTA is the exclusive licensee for Middle East & Africa for the Mainetti Group, the world’s largest garment hanger manufacturer with more than 40 manufacturing locations worldwide.
+GTA is the exclusive licensee for the Middle East & Africa for the Mainetti Group, the world’s largest garment hanger manufacturer with more than 40 manufacturing locations worldwide.
 The group’s brands; A&E, Mainetti & Randy enjoy the largest share in the global garment hanger market as the most preferred by the leading garment retailers in the USA and Europe.

 Leveraging the group’s experience and success in offering innovative products and services, GTA manufactures garment hangers in several types of plastic resins such as K-Resin, Poly Propylene, and Polystyrene.
 The hangers are also personalized with optional colors, printing and labelling.
 We also manufacture special hangers for specific needs like overcoats, suits, undergarments etc. as required by the retailers.